dlueth/qoopido.demand/README.md

 As any parameter that is part of the path declaration is optional you gain total control over when and how Qoopido.demand caches your modules!

+## Auto-bundling with genie
+Qoopido.demand's original idea was (and still is) to not need a server-side built-process to pre-compile static bundles but to directly load any module required on demand.
+This decision really embraces new technologies like HTTP/2 which does not establish a new connection for every single request but is instead able to handle all requests with a single connection.

+While this is absolutely great HTTP/2 is not 100% supported by servers and clients yet and even if it is, requesting many assets may still slow down your overall transfer rate.

+To handle this Qoopido.demand has a built-in plugin called ```genie``` which can be configured to create auto-bundle requests for all dependencies of a module.
+To give you a more detailed example think about a module depending on ```/nucleus/dom/element```, ```/nucleus/dom/collection``` and ```/nucleus/component/sense```.

+If ```genie``` is enabled for paths prefixed with```/nucleus/``` it will determine if any of the dependencies are already loaded and if there are at least two left for any auto-bundle configured the will get loaded via a single request.

+So if none of the dependencies of the aforementioned example are yet loaded all three will be loaded by a single request.

+> CDNs like jsdelivr allow to request bundles already.
+A very simple PHP script is part of this repository and can be found under ```/genie/index.php``` (adjust the BASE path accordingly).
+To be able to adopt ```genie``` for any kind of bundle URL it uses a callback function which is explained in the section **Configuration options**.

 ## Providing inline modules
 Beside demanding other modules you can as well provide your own, just like in the following example: